Christian Catacombs in Rome

 The Pontificia Commissione di Archeologia Sacra (when conditions permit) arranges for students, scholars, and non-profit associations to access the catacombs in Rome normally closed to the public.

 Visits to these sites must be for study purposes only, and not for profit.
 For this reason, non-profit associations only are allowed two visits per year for their members.

 The PCAS secretary is the only authority who can grant permission to visit closed sites.

 To access the closed catacombs, consult these rules and regulations.

 Forms for the scheduling and payment of tours can be downloaded from the site "Catacombe chiuse al pubblico"

 "Anonymous" Catacombs under Municipal or Regional Jurisdiction

-Private or "anonymous" catacombs documented and preserved, whenever possible, by the Italian State, include the Catacomb of via Rovigno, the Hypogeum of Trebius Justus on the via Latina, the catacomb galleries added to pre-existing funerary monuments like the Tomb of Cecilia Metella and Mausoleum of Lucilio Peto, and a number of other sites that also do not appear to contain venerated Christian tombs or shrines.
+Private or "anonymous" catacombs documented and preserved, whenever possible, by the Italian State, include the Catacomb of via Rovigno, the Hypogeum of Trebius Justus on the via Latina, the catacomb galleries added to pre-existing funerary monuments like the Tomb of Cecilia Metella, Tomb of the Scipios, Mausoleum of Lucilio Peto, and other sites that also do not appear to contain venerated Christian tombs or shrines.
 Catacombs used by Jews fall into this category, but are maintained in exclusive partnership with the Union of Jewish Communities in Italy.
 These sites are usually closed to the public, but may be possible to visit upon request.